Skip to content

 4. Poop Fountain!: The Qwikpick Papers by Tom Angleberger

 The title alone ought to get kids cracking this one open, and expert storyteller Tom Angleberger makes sure they stick around until the end.
-As in Angleberger’s Origami Yoda series, the trio of Qwikpick Papers books is told using a wide variety of mediums – “official” accounts, unofficial personal asides, photographs, documents, doodles.
-This makes the already fast-moving story positively zip along, and allows Angleberger to gently, deftly ratchet up the tension between the characters and the suspense of their adventures. [chapter book, ages 8 and up]
+As in Angleberger’s Origami Yoda series, the trio of Qwikpick Papers books is told using a wide variety of mediums – “official” accounts, unofficial personal asides, photographs, documents, and doodles.
+This makes the already fast-moving story positively zip along and allows Angleberger to gently, deftly ratchet up the tension between the characters and the suspense of their adventures. [chapter book, ages 8 and up]

 5. The Hoboken Chicken Emergency by Daniel Pinkwater, illustrated by Tony Auth